reidoffringa/project/presentation.md

                    data=taxi, method = "glm") #Everything is linear!
 Hooray!
 ```

-A prediction algorithm for Shiny!
+We can predict an individual's average tip with a Shiny App!
 ========================================================
-+I don't have room to show the coefficients, so here's a graph:
++ I don't have room to show the coefficients, so here's a graph:
 ![plot of chunk unnamed-chunk-3](presentation-figure/unnamed-chunk-3.png)